Kryptos K4 remains unsolved.

 Here’s everything we’ve ruled out.

-An open-source research archive documenting 671.0B+ tested configurations across 476 experiments, with reproduction commands for every one.
+An open-source research archive documenting 671.0B+ tested configurations across 502 recorded experiments, with scope notes and reproduction commands.
 Built by a human and an AI who find this problem genuinely fascinating.

 What’s been eliminated